-Giving a presentation — whether it’s in front of your team or an auditorium full of people — can be a nerve-racking experience.
+Giving a successful presentation — whether it’s in front of your team or an auditorium full of people — can be a nerve-racking experience.
 You’re expected to be engaging and eloquent while keeping the attention of dozens or even hundreds of people.
 You don’t want your core message to fall flat, to stumble over your words, or to bore everyone.
-Prevent this from happening with these nine tips for how to make a presentation a success.
+Prevent this from happening with these 9 tips for how you can prepare to give a successful presentation.

 1. Tell a story

-Craft your presentation around a story.
+A successful presentation is crafted around a story.
 People find stories easy to relate to and remember, and they will be more likely to engage with and pay attention to what you’re saying if it’s in narrative form.
 First, figure out what story you’re trying to tell, then build the presentation to support it.

 Do you need effective storytelling tips?
 Start by identifying what emotion you want to elicit, whether it’s joy, sadness, anger, or something else.
 Use relatable examples.
 You can also map your presentation out so that you can navigate through and reveal information at will, rather than following a predetermined order.
 This will keep your audience members on the edge of their seats — just like a movie.